PhillipPowell/datajournalism-fall23/final project.md

 ### Findings from Data and Data Visualization
 Use this link to access the graphs I made in Excel: https://docs.google.com/spreadsheets/d/1455JvOxeZ0461msYrczYpx9uZbSzTIVKaF24SoQwKAQ/edit?usp=sharing

+**Note: As you read the pitch, reference the Excel sheet linked above with the supporting graphs.
+Thank you.**

 Before 2022, the last seven statewide elections in Florida were decided by less than 4%, regardless of how high voter turnout was, in presidential years and gubernatorial years.
 By that fact alone, Florida would appear to be a swing state.